Displaying the Pictures

 Taking the Pictures

 I traded in my trusty Kodak Z650 camera for a Kodak Z980 which Kodak no longer makes!
-The Z650 has 6 megapixels and 10x zoom while the Z980 has 12 megapixels and a 24x wide angle zoom lens.
-The Z650 camera takes very nice pictures which even look good when enlarged to poster sizes.
-The Z980 simply has better resolution and a MUCH better lens.
-It also will take larger memory cards so that I can take over 3000 12 megapixel pictures on one card!
-I have started to get off full auto and experiment with different settings.
-The camera also takes decent videos and I can now display them on the site!
+The Z650 had 6 megapixels and 10x zoom while the Z980 had 12 megapixels and a 24x wide angle zoom lens.
+The Z650 camera took very nice pictures which even look good when enlarged to poster sizes.
+The Z980 simply had better resolution and a MUCH better lens.
+It also took larger memory cards so that I could take over 3000 12 megapixel pictures on one card!

-I got a Canon EOS Xti DSLR for Christmas and am just starting to really learn how to use it.
-It is bulky particularly since I have a 75-300 telephoto lens along with the supplied kit lens.
-It is hard for me to carry my pack AND the camera case so I have to figure out how to do both.
-A case that fits the camera and a separate case for the lens so that I can put both in the pack seems the best bet.
-There are places where I can take the camera and I have gotten some good pictures.
-For all the "bother" I have to admit the picture quality and versatility beats the point-and-shoot.
+I got a Canon EOS Xti DSLR started to learn how to use it.
+It was too bulky for me to carry on hikes particularly since I needed a 75-300 telephoto lens along with the supplied kit lens.
+It was hard for me to carry my pack AND the camera case so I had to figure out how to do both.
+A case for the camera and a separate case for the lens so that I can put both in the pack seemed the best bet.
+There were places where I could take the camera and I got some good pictures.
+For all the "bother" I have to admit the picture quality and versatility beat the point-and-shoot models I had.